bcinbis/10HourProject/index.md

 ## Description;

 This is a basic game of checkers developed on the Java mode of Processing.
-Invludes innovative design features such as a mouse hover effect.
+Includes innovative design features such as a mouse hover effect.
 Wooooow!

 ## Work Timeline;